WEARABLE JEWELLERY TECHNOLOGY

 THE MALE GAZE

-The male gaze empowers men at the same time it invokes sexual politics of the gaze commonly seen in advertisement, film and comics.
+The male gaze empowers men at the same time it invokes sexual politics of the gaze commonly seen in advertisements, films, and comics.
 Men are used to the idea of gazing at women and objectifying them with little or no guilty conscience.
 They believe that it is a social norm to behave the way they do because it is the status quo.

-Unfortunately, this attract behaviors from men that are unwelcoming.
-Mimosa was created as an opposing act towards the male gaze, it was meant to give women a sense of empowerment to cover their bust line when they feel their area are being violated by uninvited stares.
+Unfortunately, this attracts behaviors from men that are unwelcoming.
+Mimosa was created as an opposing act towards the male gaze, it was meant to give women a sense of empowerment to cover their bust line when they feel their area is being violated by uninvited stares.

 It is important to acknowledge the women who has been fighting for their rights in this field, it is unfair for me to put myself on the spotlight as a man, to bring out this topic and shadow all the women who has been fighting for their rights.